 Almost all of the parties concerned agree that a balance must be struck between the legitimate demands of the residents to live and sleep peacefully and the rights of the establishments to make a living.
 Thus, while the recent crackdown bans late-night escapades in the Santa Croce area, it jeopardizes the livelihoods of businesses and their workers, who rely on the patronage of locals and tourists.

 Trine West, owner of the Lochness Lounge, explained that the most pressing problem has been the number of people gathering in the street, something that is difficult for bar owners to control without police assistance.
-‘We’re asking for increased police presence so that we can comply with the rules; even just two policemen on foot so people realize they are there .’
+‘We’re asking for increased police presence so that we can comply with the rules; even just two policemen on foot so people realize they are there [and curb their behavior].’

 In response to the distress of business owners, the needs of local residents and the wishes of bar patrons, Mayor Renzi and city leaders met at Palazzo Vecchio within 24 hours of the judge’s ruling to craft what Renzi called a ‘pact of civility.’
 The City’s preliminary solution, announced on May 31, proposed a business license based on a points system to regulate violations and facilitate enforcement.
 After ten days of the 10pm sanctioned closure, business owners on via de’ Benci accepted the ‘pact’ set out by the City, stating in a note: ‘We affirm the will to do everything in our power, within the municipal laws and regulations, to combat blight and the disturbance of the peace.
 Also stating they will constitute an association called Merchants of via de’ Benci, which, among other things, ‘will work with the municipal government and local police to identify the best solutions to combat blight and disturbances of the peace.’